 - Narrowed possible programs, began to identify faculty with similar interests.

 - 1st: Following a series of additional discussions on Twitter following my inaugural message on February 24, Genevah Overholser graciously invited me to contact her directly to further my interest in the PhD program in Communication at USC.
 This felt like an especially auspicious development considering it occurred exactly three months after I declared December 1, 2009 as my “PhD-Day.”

 - 2nd: I e-mailed my vita, teaching philosophy and a short bio to Geneva Overholserwho then connected me with Larry Gross, PhD, the Director of the Annenberg School for Communication.

 - 3rd: Clarified my research interests and identified potential faculty members with whom I would like to conduct research to Larry Gross, PhD.
-Dr. Gross then recommended I consider Dr. Janet Fulk, an inspired choice considering Rebecca Herr Stephenson, PhD had also indicated Dr. Fulk might be a good fit.
-I have since downloaded several of her papers and have begun reviewing them with the intent of reaching out to her within a few months (once I have a better mastery of her work).
+Dr. Gross recommended I consider Dr. Janet Fulk, an inspired choice considering Becky Herr Stephenson, PhD also indicated Dr. Fulk might be a good fit.
+I have since downloaded several of her papers and begun reviewing them with the intent of reaching out to her within a few months .

 - 9th: Recognized as one of 29 educators by Online Degree World in its “Top 100 Edu Tweeters” list (#84 overall).

 - Schools on this prestigious list include Harvard University, Johns Hopkins University, Mays Business School at Texas A&M University, University of Maryland, University of Texas at Austin, The Ohio State University, University of Miami, Auburn University, and the University of Southern California (USC).